JamesTwisleton/ai-persona-app/add.md

 #### 2.2.2 Communication with DALL-E / Midjourney

-The backend communicates with openAI's DALL-E or Midourney to generate an image persona based on user input (personal name &descriptive prompt).
-After sending a request, a generated image URL is recived alongside.
+The backend communicates with openAI's DALL-E or Midourney to generate an image persona based on user input (persona name & descriptive prompt).
+After sending a request, a generated image URL is returned.

 #### 2.2.3 Communication with chatGPT
-The backend communicates with chatGPT using the original descriptive prompt input for image generation for contect awareness, as well as motto-tone, this acts as a personality flavor to help chatGPT generate a suitable motto.
-In response, chatGPT generates a personalised motto, or phrase which linked back to the generated persona image and persona name.
+The backend communicates with chatGPT using the original descriptive prompt input for image generation, as well as a categorial motto-tone, this acts as a personality flavor to help chatGPT generate a suitable motto.
+In response, chatGPT generates a personalised phrase which is linked back to the generated persona.

 ### 2.3 Persona Generation Workflow